Using Another Service Platform

 -

-To deploy (or update) your SSL certificate, run the following command line:
+To deploy your SSL certificate, run the following command line:

 kubectl create secret tls saagie-common-tls --cert=cert.pem --key=cert.key -n <installationId> --dry-run=client -o yaml | kubectl apply -f -